Skip to content

 Watch to understand the impact of SBS and EPI

-These videos offer a deeper dive into how these conditions impact the body to help you understand the role RELiZORB can play.
+These videos offer a deeper dive into how these conditions impact the body and the role RELiZORB can play.

 Fat malabsorption in SBS